Feeding Hearts and Minds with Literacy Hampers in 2022

 Spring and summer months are times for our literacy hampers, which are gifts of books and other learning materials included in food bank packages for the needy.

-You may be wondering how books are helping to feed the poor when resources are scarce.
 48% of adult Canadians have low literacy skills that fall below a high school level, which negatively affects their ability to function at work and in their personal lives.
 Low levels of literacy is linked to low self-esteem, poor communication skills, and dependence on welfare.

 Higher Literacy levels lead to better work outcomes, heath and parenting skills.
 Literacy opens doors to understanding, empathy, critical thinking, and the capacity for lifelong learning, especially for children.
 But far too many of Canada’s children are being left behind.
 When parents are struggling to put food on the table, they can’t easily provide learning materials.